GoldenbergLab/r-project-template/processing/README.md

 ### download data if using AWS

-We created a bit of code that would help you to directly download the raw data to the right place.
-However, in order to make this happen there are a few things that needed to be done first in the r commend unlike
+This code directly downloads the raw data from AWS to the data folder.
+To do this, there are a few things that needed to be done first in the `R` command line.

 Amit - here there shoudl be an explanation of the r commed line. amit - before the head to the file it would be good to explain what is required rather than just say follow these insructions.
 We need to provide a basic explanation of what is this commend line and why are we doing this.